 \subsection{Improving, optimizing and undermining of the wisdom in influence networks}

 Suppose that after execution of a social influence process, individuals' estimates converge and are given by

 where $V$ is the row-stochastic transition matrix of a weighted-average opinion dynamics.
-In other words, each individual's final estimate $\lim_{k\to\infty}y_{i}(k)=\sum_{j=1}^{n}V_{ij}y_{j}(0)$ is a weighted average of all the individuals' initial estimates.
+In other words, each individual's final estimate $\lim_{k\to\infty}y_{i}(k)=\sum_{j=1}^{n}V_{ij}y_{j}(0)$ is the weighted average of all individuals' initial estimates.
 Then, the final collective estimate is